kvarforl/CS434_MachineLearning/implementation4/README.md

 python3 main.py
 ```

-Code for k-means clustering can be found in src/clustering.py. src/main.py includes functions for generating plots to visualize the algorithms.
+Code for k-means clustering can be found in src/clustering.py.
+Code for dimension reduction can be found in src/decompose.py. src/main.py includes functions for generating plots to visualize the algorithms.
 Code can also be run for specific classifier generation and testing ->

 K-Means Clustering: